perama-v/perama-v.github.io/docs/cairo/technical_summary.md

 The prover:

 1. Creates a statement of integrity for the steps in the trace.
-2. Represents those statments as AIRs (statments in polynomial form).
+2. Represents those statements as AIRs (statements in polynomial form).
 3. Combines them into a single AIR.
-4. Performs low degree testing (FRI) to generate a probabalistic proof (that the polynomials have low degree).
+4. Performs low degree testing (FRI) to generate a probabilistic proof (that the polynomials have low degree).
 5. Generates Merkle trees that commit to that proof.
 6. Saves the commitments as CALLDATA in the verifier smart contract